National Motorcycle Museum (UK): History

-The founder of the museum, construction entrepreneur and self-made millionaire Roy Richards, started collecting good examples of British motorcycles in the 1970s.
-The museum opened in 1984 with an initial collection of 350 machines.
+The Museum owes its formation to the drive and ambition of one man, construction entrepreneur and self-made millionaire Mr WR (Roy) Richards, who started collecting good examples of British motorcycles in the 1970s.
+The museum opened in October 1984 with an initial collection of 350 machines.

-The museum was developed to include conference facilities in 1985.
-The museum has become the largest collection of British motorcycles in the world, with over 250,000 visitors a year.
+Richards died in 2008 but the museum continues under the guardianship of his widow Christine and his sons Simon and Nick Hartland.
+The Museum collection is curated by Museum Director James Hewing.

-2003 fire
+2003 Fire

 The museum was severely damaged by a fire which broke out shortly before 5pm on 16 September 2003.
 West Midlands Fire Service investigators concluded that a cigarette thrown away in a designated smoking area was responsible for igniting a pile of cardboard boxes containing old air-conditioning filters.
 The fire spread very rapidly inside the museum's dropped ceilings which, though conforming to safety regulations, lacked a sprinkler system.
 The building did have smoke detection and fire alarm equipment which contacted the fire service within minutes of the fire starting, but the fire had taken a strong hold before it was discovered on site.

 Staff and people attending a conference helped to save more than 300 historic motorcycles, but three of the five exhibition halls were completely burnt out.
 120 firefighters were needed to put out the fire which was visible for 15 mi.
 Fire crews were delayed by rush hour traffic and hindered by an inadequate hydrant on site, but the fire was extinguished after about an hour and a half.
 Many of the museum's rarest and irreplaceable exhibits were destroyed, with the loss of 380 motorcycles.
 The cost of the fire was estimated at over £14 million.

-After fifteen months and a £20m rebuild which included installation of a £1.2m sprinkler system, the museum was reopened on 1 December 2004.
+After fifteen months and a £20 million rebuild which included installation of a £1.2 million sprinkler system, the museum was reopened on 1 December 2004.
 150 of the motorcycles that had been destroyed in the fire were fully restored for the re-opening.
 Many of the fire damaged motorcycles were restored to showroom condition.

-2014 burglary
+2014 Burglary

-At about 11pm on 27 August 2014, burglars broke into the museum and stole more than 100 motorcycling competition trophies from a glass-fronted cabinet.
+On the evening of 27 August 2014, burglars broke into the museum and stole more than 100 motorcycling competition trophies from a glass-fronted cabinet.
 The Museum offered a £20,000 reward for information leading to their recovery.

 Exhibits

-The museum is affiliated to the British Motorcycle Charitable Trust.

 The motorcycles on display represent examples of well known makes, such as BSA, Triumph and Norton as well as less well known makers including Coventry-Eagle, Montgomery and New Imperial.